Beef chili with 43 grams of protein and 12 grams of fiber! Healthy high protein chili is an easy dinner that’s great for meal prep.

 What makes this beef chili high protein?

 Extra lean ground beef: A serving of extra lean ground beef has 26 grams of protein, compared to 17 grams when it’s 80% fat.
 That’s a major difference!
 Using extra lean beef means this chili has less unhealthy fats too.
+If you don’t love beef, try my sweet potato turkey chili.

 Double the serving of beef: This recipe for high protein chili uses two pounds of beef instead of one for more protein per bite.